Corruption Category Services

-The Tsaboy ny Gasy Project advocates citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
-To inform the project, TI-Madagascar has conducted a diagnosis into the different forms of country that impact upon health services.
-This has involved: a study of the legislative environment; a literature review (existing evidence…
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
+To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impact health services.
+This involved a study of the legislative environment; a literature review (existing evidence of corruption),…

 The Best Thank You to the Doctor Is Your Smile